Laurens Vermijl

-Laurens Vermijl (born 3 February 1997) is a Belgian footballer who plays for Thes Sport in the Belgian National Division 1 as a winger.
+Laurens Vermijl (born 3 February 1997) is a Belgian footballer who plays as a winger for Belgian Division 2 club Bocholt VV.

 Vermijl made his professional debut for Genk in May 2017, in a 1–1 draw with Lokeren, as part of the 2016–17 Belgian First Division A.

 He is the brother of Marnick Vermijl, who is also a professional footballer.